Yugoslavian borders closed, refugees' fate 'alarming'

 Aid officials said the flood of refugees that passed into Albania on foot, by tractor and by car over the past two weeks stopped suddenly before dawn.

 "It would appear that at three this morning, the Serbian side of the border closed and the refugee flow was stopped.
 And I'm told by unsubstantiated reports that that they were told to return back to their places of residence, whatever was left of their places of residence," said Doran Vienneau, a monitor for the Organization for Security and Cooperation in Europe (OSCE).

 Some 10,000 Kosovo Albanians had gathered at the border near Morini, waiting to enter Albania.

-On Wednesday, White House Press Secretary Joe Lockhart said he had reports Serb forces were forcing stranded ethnic Albanians waiting on the Yugoslav side of the border back into the Kosovo.
+White House Press Secretary Joe Lockhart said he had reports Serb forces were forcing the ethnic Albanians back into the Kosovo.
 "Exactly where I can't tell you," he said.